JuxhinDB/blog.digital-horror.com/digital-horror/content/blog/how-to-avoid-over-reliance-on-mpsc/index.md

 ![](./std__sync__mutex_vs_mpsc_mean_log_scale.png)

+Results are in log scale, with the number of workers on the x-axis and the time taken in microseconds on the y-axis.
+Lower is better.

 At very small numbers of workers, the `std::sync::Mutex` implementation is slower than the `mpsc` implementation.
 This is likely due to the overhead of the `Mutex` itself.
 As the number of workers increases, the `std::sync::Mutex` implementation quickly outperforms the `mpsc` implementation.